HeroesToolChest/HeroesDataParser/README.md

 The output directory structure of the extracted files will mirror the directory structure in the casc storage.
 If `-o, --output-path` is not specified, then the extracted files will be in the `mods` directory in the current directory, otherwise the `mods` directory will be a subdirectory of the specified output directory.

-A `hdp.info` json file will be created in the `mods` directory with information about the extraction.
+A `hdp.info` JSON file will be created in the `mods` directory with information about the extraction.
 This file is used for the root command when `mods` is specified for the `storage-type` argument.

 Example command on Windows that specifies two directories (`thefirelords.stormmod` and `tracer.stormmod`) and filters by `xml` and `txt` file extensions: